 - Explore summer activities and employment related to career goals and interests.

-- Review current cognitive and achievement testing with your parents and develop a plan to update it if needed.
+- Review current cognitive and achievement testing with parents and develop a plan to update it if necessary.
 (Last testing should be within three years.)

 - Narrow list of schools and review application materials.